Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Method

 \citet{mariotti2024improving} demonstrate that this approach significantly improves the performance on SPair-71k when combining their spherical features with the concatenated features of SD and DINO via a weighted average.
 However, as this approach modulates the original feature similarity, the performance deteriorates for categories that are not well represented by a sphere, \eg, non-rigid categories.
 In contrast, our approach uses the spherical mapper only for removing potentially wrong pseudo-labels.
 That filter should have a high true positive rate while still keeping a sufficiently high true negative rate: Supervising with few correct matches is more desirable than supervising with many matches that are partially systematically wrong, as we show in our experiments.
 For this purpose, we compute the spherical points $\mathcal{P}^s$ and $\mathcal{P}^t$ for all matches:

 Then, we reject all matches $(p^s_i,p^t_i)$ where

-with the threshold $\theta_\text{th}$.
-We select the threshold $\theta_\text{th}<0.15\cdot\pi$ that allows disambiguating left and right and potentially repeated object parts, such as the wheels of a car.
-While this thresholding might also remove correct matches for classes that are not represented well by a rigid object prototype, we observe that the number of matches is still large enough to serve as a sufficiently dense supervision signal.
+with the threshold $\theta_\text{th}<0.15\cdot\pi$ that is selected to allow disambiguating left and right and potentially repeated object parts, such as the wheels of a car.
+While this thresholding may also remove correct matches for classes that are not well-represented by a rigid object prototype, we observe that the number of matches is still sufficiently large to serve as a dense supervision signal.
 Most importantly, only removing pseudo-labels does not modulate the original zero-shot matches.
 This is in contrast to regularizing with spherical mapper features, which deteriorates the localization accuracy of the original foundational features \citep{mariotti2024improving}.